Learning Disability Today

-The Coronavirus pandemic has brought a myriad of changes that impact people with learning disabilities and/or autism.
-From restrictions about exercising outside to changes in social care, here's a round up of some of the changes..
+The Covid-19 pandemic has brought a myriad of changes that impact people with learning disabilities and/or autism.
+Here’s a round up of some of the changes…

 Initial government guidance on exercise said that people must stay within their local area and exercise for no more than an hour each day.

 Many people with learning disabilities and/or autism significantly benefit from being outside for longer than an hour a day, and may need to travel beyond their local area to access quiet, safe, secure spaces that meet their needs.
 They may also need the support of a carer outside of their household.

 The government updated this guidance, clarifying that “if you (or a person in your care) have a specific health condition that requires you to leave the home to maintain your health – including if that involves travel beyond your local area – then you can do so.